 Jorn Barger coined the term “weblog” in 1997 — 20 whole years ago!
-And while platforms have changed, and business blogging has been a buzzier topic in recent years, personal blogs still have major readership and influence.
+And while platforms have changed, and business blogging has been a buzzier topic of late, personal blogs still have major readership and influence.

 We talked to a few experts about building a blog and personal brand that stands out in a sea of content.
 Here are their top tips:

 “To build a successful personal blog and brand that stands out, you need to be genuine.
 You are your brand.

 That doesn’t mean everything you write should be about you.
 The opposite is true: you need to pull people in with engaging content they want to read, and that helps them solve a problem.
 But, you also need to put your unique personality and style into that content.

 A personal brand only succeeds when you’re committed to helping others in a niche that you’re passionate about, too.
 If you’re not passionate about your niche, or are just building a blog to “get rich quick,” it shows right through the screen.

 A lot of people get held up from starting a blog because they can’t decide what to write or vlog about.
 To find your ideal niche, ask yourself 3 questions: